-- Complete a least 54 semester hours of coursework with an overall GPA of 2.75 or higher. - Complete the ethics training module required by the Texas Education Agency. - Some programs require students to complete with a "C" or better EDUC 20003 Critical Investigation: Teaching and Learning or EDEC 30103 Introduction to Early Childhood Education.
+- Complete a least 54 semester hours of coursework with an overall GPA of 2.75 or higher. - Complete the ethics training module required by the Texas Education Agency and sign the Educator Code of Ethics form. - Some programs require students to complete with a "C-" or better EDUC 20003 Critical Investigation: Teaching and Learning or EDEC 30103 Introduction to Early Childhood Education.
 See specific program details in "Education Majors, Minors, and Certifications." - Earn a C- or better in oral communication (OCO) core course. - Complete 12 hours of content area coursework or 15 hours if the certification sought is mathematics or science. - Achieve a "C-" or better in all content areas and education courses taken prior to admission.
-See specific program details in "Education Majors, Minors, and Certifications." - Meet expectations for professional educator disposition-screening report
+See specific program details in "Education Majors, Minors, and Certifications." - Meet expectations for professional educator disposition-screening rubric

-- Demonstrate high professional, ethical, and relational standards of behavior, appropriate emotional control, and communication (oral, written, technological) with adults, children and fellow students. - Attach a current (within one year) criminal record check. - Attach FERPA Agreement. - Preparation Program Fee, as required by 19 TAC 229.9(7).
-The fee will appear on your student account.
+- Demonstrate high professional, ethical, and relational standards of behavior, appropriate emotional control, and communication (oral, written, technological) with adults, children and fellow students. - Current (within one year) criminal record check. - Sign FERPA Agreement. - Preparation Program Fee, as required by 19 TAC 229.9(7).
+The fee will appear on your TCU student account.

 Students applying for admission to the Teacher Education Program should do so by March 1 for fall admission and Oct.
 1 for the spring.
+Eligible transfer students only may apply July 1 - August 1.
 Late applications will be considered on a space-available basis.
 Eligibility to apply does not ensure admission to the program.
 The Admissions Committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation) and space in the program.

-Any exception to these admission standards must be approved by the program faculty and the College of Education dean and/or the college's Texas Education Agency approved educator preparation designee.
+Any exception to these admission standards must be approved by the program faculty and the college dean and/or the college's Texas Education Agency approved educator preparation designee.